 At ICPD Cairo ’94, Governments agreed that that education is the single most important element on the road to equality and empowerment of girls and women.
 So far, findings from I-LEARN have shown that poverty is a major driver of both teen pregnancy among girls in school and of school dropouts.
 It was noted that families often struggle to pay for basic needs, including but not limited to school fees, school supplies, and boarding costs.
 In some instances, girls seek support from boys or men to meet these basic needs, after which they may be pressured into sex.
 In others, parents pressure or force their underage daughters to marry so that the groom can provide material support to the family, or simply so that their daughter will be supported by someone else.
 This indicates that greater efforts are needed in understanding and removing social and cultural barriers that hinder girls from completing school after pregnancy.

 Unsurprisingly, some of the most effective interventions to prevent teen pregnancy were those that took a holistic approach and sought to keep girls in school by addressing some of these economic barriers to school attendance.
 For example, the Keep Girls in School (KGIS) initiative in Malawi, which ran from 2012-2018, included cash transfers and school support for girls such as “girls’ spaces”, among a range of other interventions such as investments in sanitation and hygiene in schools and building a college for teacher training.
-It is therefore important that in tackling the issue of teen pregnancy, policymakers must ensure that policies link economic and social issues in their efforts of improving the quality of living of girls in Malawi.
+It is therefore important that in tackling the issue of teen pregnancy, policymakers must ensure that policies link economic and social factors in their efforts of improving the quality of living of girls in Malawi.